IgniteUI/igniteui-docfx/en/components/spreadsheet_configuring.md

 ### Configuring Tab Bar Area

-The [`IgxSpreadsheet`](/angular-apis/typescript/latest/classes/igxspreadsheet.html) control respects the configuration of the visibility and width of the tab bar area from the [`WindowOptions`](/angular-apis/typescript/latest/classes/windowoptions.html) of the currently active [`Workbook`](/angular-apis/typescript/latest/classes/workbook.html) via the `TabBarWidth` and `TabBarVisibility` properties, respectively.
+The `XamSpreadsheet` control respects the configuration of the visibility and width of the tab bar area from the [`WindowOptions`](/angular-apis/typescript/latest/classes/windowoptions.html) of the currently active [`Workbook`](/angular-apis/typescript/latest/classes/workbook.html) via the `TabBarWidth` and `TabBarVisibility` properties, respectively.

 The tab bar area is the area that visualizes the worksheet names as tabs in the control.